PrestaShop/docs/src/content/1.7/testing/ui-tests/how-to-contribute-and-create-ui-tests.md

 [Mocha](https://mochajs.org/) is our test runner (a framework that reads our test code and runs it).
 We use it in coordination with [Mochawesome](https://www.npmjs.com/package/mochawesome), a plugin for Mocha.
 Mochawesome produces a full JSON report in addition to a beautiful HTML report (which we don’t really use).
 The JSON file is sent to our [Nightly Board](https://nightly.prestashop.com/), it is then inserted into the database to let visitors browse reports and visualize statistics.

 #### Lambda function in describes
 Using lambda functions in mocha is [discouraged](https://mochajs.org/#arrow-functions).
 They bind `this` to the scope of the lambda function, making it impossible to use internal Mocha methods and objects.
-Since we use the Mocha context to store our Page Objects, we strongly advise you to use the normal `function()` syntax.
+Since we may use the Mocha context to store some variables in the future, we strongly advise you to use the normal `function()` syntax.

 ### Utils
 The utils directory contain files that are necessary to run tests.